jrwei-ke/real-time-face-recognition/README.md

 python enroll_manage_tool.py
 ```

-First, enter the ID of a new person and then the new person who wants to be enrolled should be in front of the camera and rotate his/her face in different angle for about five second and take a moment for another five second and move to the other camera untill all the camera enrollment complete.
+First, enter the ID of a new person and then the new person who wants to be enrolled should be in front of the camera,

+and rotate his/her face in different angle for about five second and take a moment for another five second,

+and move to the other camera untill all the camera enrollment complete.

 ### Face Recognition